fangpinsern/Learning/Part3/README.md

 In the previous example, we have a login API.
 However, we have to trust that the client is giving us the correct body format.
 If the client does not give us the correct format and decides to mess with us, it might break our systems.

-To do this, we have the check the request body before it is sent to the controller.
+To do this, we have to check the request body before it is sent to the controller.
 Here we will use a middleware to do it.

 ```
 function loginSchemaValidator(req, res, next) {